youngeunkwon0405/RL/docs/guides/grpo.md

-# An in-depth walkthrough of GRPO in Reinforcer
+# An in-depth walkthrough of GRPO in NeMo-RL

 ## Quickstart: Launch a GRPO Run